Spectrum and Fine Spectrum of Band Matrices Generated by Oscillatory Sequences: Introduction

-with certain initial conditions where $\{a_n\}$ and $\{b_n\}$ are complex sequences.
-In this paper, we focus on the spectral properties of a class of Jacobi-like penta-diagonal band matrices defined over the sequence space $\ell_p (1 < p < \infty)$ where the entries in the non-zero bands form sequences with two limit points.
+An interesting problem is to study the spectrum and fine spectrum of banded matrices acting over sequence spaces where the entries of the band forms oscillatory sequences.
+Recent articles \cite{das2017spectrum,mahto2021spectra,patra2020spectrum} focus in this direction.
+However, the spectral properties of symmetric band matrices whose bands are generated by oscillatory sequences are not much explored.
+In this article, we attempt to study the spectral properties of a class of penta-diagonal band matrices defined over the sequence space $\ell_p (1 < p < \infty)$ where the entries in the non-zero bands form sequences with two limit points.
+The case where the entries in the non-zero bands form oscillatory sequences is treated separately.

 Let $\ell_{p}$ represents the Banach space of $p$-absolutely summable sequences of real or complex numbers with the norm

 Also let $\mathcal{D}_p$ denotes the set of all diagonal operators on $\ell_p.$ For any operator $T \in \mathcal{D}_p,$ $\mbox{diag}(T)$ represents the sequence in the diagonal of $T.$ In this work we investigate the spectral properties of a class of operators $T$ defined over $\ell_p$ represented by the following form: